-There are models in IMCP without a backstop technology (IMACLIM-R and FEEM-RICE).
-As we have seen, these models mainly reduce energy intensity
+There are models in IMCP without a backstop technology (IMACLIM-R

 13. Alternatively, the laxer scenarios could have been used to arrive at much the same conclusions.
 We decided on the most stringent case because here the observed effects are more pronounced.
 The alternative figures were omitted due to limited space.